retorquere/zotero-better-bibtex/site/content/support/translations.md

 title: Translations
 ---

-BBT is currently available in English, German and French.
+BBT is currently available in English, German, French and Brazilian Portuguese.
 You can help out by adding new translations or fixing existing ones on [Crowdin](https://crowdin.com/project/zotero-better-bibtex).